Curved O-operator systems: Introduction

 \section{Introduction}

-Rota-Baxter algebras were introduced in \cite{Ro1} in the context of differential operators on commutative Banach algebras and since \cite{Ba} intensively studied in probability and combinatorics, and more recently in mathematical physics.
+\parindent Rota-Baxter operators appeared first in probability theory in \cite{Ba}, while Rota-Baxter algebras were introduced in the context of differential operators on commutative Banach algebras in \cite{Ro1} and since then intensively studied in a wide range of areas in pure and applied mathematics, as well as in mathematical physics.
+Likewise, free Rota-Baxter algebras were discussed in \cite{Guo2,GK1}, differential Rota-Baxter algebras in \cite{GK2}, for connections with renormalization of quantum field theory and Hopf algebra, see \cite{CK,ML}.
 One can refer to the book \cite{Guo1} for the detailed theory of Rota-Baxter algebras.
 Dendriform algebras were introduced by Loday in \cite{Lo}.
-The motivation to introduce these algebraic structures with two generating operations comes from K-theory.
+The motivation to introduce these algebraic structures with two generating operations comes from $K$-theory.
 It turned out later that they are connected to several areas in mathematics and physics, including Hopf algebras, homotopy Gerstenhaber algebra, operads, homology, combinatorics and quantum field theory where they occur in the theory of renormalization of Connes and Kreimer.
 Later the notion of tridendriform algebra were introduced by Loday and Ronco in their study of polytopes and Koszul duality, see \cite{LR}.
-The relations between Rota-Baxter algebras and (tri)dendriform algebras were discussed by Ebrahimi-Fard in \cite{EF}.
-Bai, Guo and Ni introduced the extended $\mathcal{O}$-operator generalizing the concept of $\mathcal{O}$-operators and studied the relations with the associative Yang-Baxter equations (\cite{BGN1}).
+The relation between Rota-Baxter algebras and (tri)dendriform algebras was first observed by Aguiar \cite{Ag0}, then discussed by Ebrahimi-Fard in \cite{EF}, see also \cite{EG,EFM1,EFM2,AB}.

+The notion of $\mathcal{O}$-operator on an associated algebra with a representation was introduced in \cite{BGN1}.
+Such a structure appeared independently in \cite{Uc} under the name of generalized Rota-Baxter operator.
+It is an analogue of the $\mathcal{O}$-operator defined by Kupershmidt as a natural generalization of the operator form of the classical Yang-Baxter equation (\cite{Ku}).
+The $\mathcal{O}$-operators have also a close relationship with the associative Yang-Baxter equation.
+Later, Bai, Guo and Ni introduced the extended $\mathcal{O}$-operator generalizing the concept of $\mathcal{O}$-operators and studied their relationships with associative Yang-Baxter equations \cite{BGN1}. $\mathcal{O}$-operators are also often called relative Rota-Baxter operators.